 - 1/2 cup cooking liquid

 - 1 teaspoon chicken bouillon powder or chicken base optional

 You Will Also Need

 - 12 oz queso panela or fresco sliced

 - cilantro chopped

-- Preheat oven to 395 degrees F. Line two baking sheets with foil paper, set aside.
-In a glass bowl, combine all of the ingredients for the pickled red onions.
+- In a glass bowl, combine all of the ingredients for the pickled red onions.
 Stir well to combine, taste for salt.
 Cover and set aside.
-Stir ow and then.
+Stir now and then.

 - Peel the husk from the tomatillos and rinse under lukewarm water.
 Transfer to a pot with chile serrano, cover with water and bring to a boil.
 Reduce heat and cook for 7 to 10 minutes, remove from heat and let cool slightly.